Learning Ukulele with Curt

 Quartal Chords built in Fourths?

 Chords can be built using any interval.
 With chords built in thirds thirds having a traditional notation, Quartal chords are wide open the what you might run into.
-I (Curt), checked withe ChatGPT to see what has been used.
+I (Curt), checked with ChatGPT to see what has been used.
 It cam back with a bunch of crazy naming, none I would ever recommend.
 For years I would use Q to indicate a chord built in fourths and the number of notes.
 Examples CQ3, would be a C root with three notes using fourths to build the chord.

-An example of using fourths in songs is (wikiwand) McCoy Tyner on Miles Davis's Kind of BLue album and the song So What.
+An example of using fourths in songs is (wikiwand) McCoy Tyner on Miles Davis's Kind of Blue album and the song So What.
 On my Midnight at the Jazz Cafe the into to There Will Never Be Another You is in fourths.

 Types of Ukulele Chords